Problems with Standard Cosmology

 Temperature of sun's corona

 The sun's corona has temperatures which dramatically increase after the solar particles leave the sun.
-Standard models predict that it would be cooler.
+The standard models would predict that it would be cooler.
+(Expanding gases and plasmas immediately cool.)

 And many more